 Non-refundable application fee ($75).

 - Official college transcripts from all colleges attended (a minimum GPA of 3.0 is required).
 A foreign credit evaluation is required of students with non-U.S. coursework if that credit is needed to meet pre-requisites.

-- Non-Degree Applicant Permission Form (Parts I & II) with departmental signature(s).
+- Non-Degree Applicant Permission Form (Part I only) with departmental signature(s).

 - You will need the free Adobe Acrobat Reader to access this form

 - It is your responsibility to contact the appropriate academic department(s) to seek approval for any requested courses and submit the completed form with signatures.

 - Please be aware that department approval does not guarantee admission or availability of class space.